BhavShah01/ConSciR/README.md

 #> 6 London Room 1 2024-01-01 01:14:59  21.7  36.2
 ```

-- Use functions to perform calculations, for example use the existing
+- Use functions, for example use the existing data to add dew point and
-  data to add dew point and absolute humidity.
-Performance metrics are
+  absolute humidity.
+Performance metrics are also being added like
-  also being added like lifetime multiplier, preservation index and
+  lifetime multiplier, preservation index and mould calculations.
-  mould calculations.

 ``` r
 # Peform calculations